asmodeus812/elearning/java-se-study/java-ocp/6-exceptions-and-assertions.md

     is no way to declare the checked exceptions in a throws clause using static initializer

 -   Non-static initializer blocks can throw checked exceptions however all the constructors should declare those exceptions, in their throws clause.
-This is because the compiler merges the code in the non-static init block and the constructors during the code generation phase, hence the throws clause of the constructor can be used for declaring the checked exceptions that a non-static init block can throw.
+This is because the compiler merges the code in the non-static initalizer block and the constructors during the code generation phase, hence the throws clause of the constructor can be used for declaring the checked exceptions that a non-static init block can throw.

 -   An overriding method cannot declare more checked exceptions in the throws clause than the list of exceptions declared in the throws clause of the base method